-Fact: Testosterone is needed to increase muscle size, and men have 20 to 30 times as much as women do, so they can bulk up efficiently.
+Fact: Testosterone is needed to increase muscle size, and because men have 20 to 30 times as much as women, so they tend to bulk up more.
 If you are a woman, you don’t need to worry about developing brawny muscles by working out.
 What you can look forward to when you lift weights is trimmed, toned muscles.
 Strength training also can help you lose weight faster and keep it off over the long run.
 Not sure whether to devote yourself to cardio or strength training?
-The best exercise program combines the two, so plan for your workouts to include some of each, ideally on alternate days.
+The best exercise program includes both, so be sure to do some of each, ideally on alternate days.

 Myth #4: Sweating means you are getting a great cardio workout.